Tonywilson1211/P1_Photohouse/README.md

 ## Future Features

-* Chatbox intergration to allow users to chat instantly with the company.
+* Chatbox integration to allow users to chat instantly with the company.
 * Contact Form to be updated with javascript to send email to the company with contact information.

 ## Technologies Used